 In the event of an emergency, we can provide will drafting for your loved ones when they need help quickly deciding how to leave their estate to their friends and family.
 Our will and probate lawyer are able to attend your home or where ever is convenient to take instructions and prepare your will for you.
 We are able to carry out the whole process in one appointment.
 We perform this service at an additional charge.
 We can provide you a quote over the phone for this service.

 Home Visits (within 10 miles of WA10 1HQ)

 If you have troubles getting around town or leaving your home, Hattons Solicitors will visit you directly at home for a small fee.
 As long as you are within 10 miles of WA10 1HQ in St Helens, the cost is only £50 (ex VAT).
 If you or your loved one lives outside of that radius, we are more than happy to give you a quote based on your location.

-If you would like to find out more about Wills and Power of Attorney call our expert legal team on 01744 744400, fill out our contact form below or contact our key person:
+If you would like to find out more about Wills and Power of Attorney call our expert legal team on 01744 744400 or fill out our contact form below: